anyars-encarta/tree-view-nav-menu/README.md

 <!-- INTRO -->
 # 📖 Encarta Image Slider<a name="about-project"></a>

 > Tree View Menu is an interactive app with a tree-view side menu.
 Menu items with children have **+** icons beside them that reveal their children when clicked.
+This tree-view project could be integrated into any app that requires similar functionality.

 ## 🛠 Built With <a name="built-with"></a>
 1. React